 Contributed by Charles McCool, how-to travel expert, author, trainer, and writer who shows travelers how to increase travel happiness and reduce stress on every trip at McCool Travel.
 Follow Charles McCool on Facebook and Twitter.

-While Northern Virginia may not match the foliage up north, we definitely enjoy our share of fall colors.
+While Northern Virginia may not match the foliage of New England, we definitely enjoy our share of fall colors.
 Our favorite way to soak in the reds and golds of autumn is with a hike on local trails.
 If you prefer an easy, level path you’ll love the Bay View Trail in Mason Neck State Park.
 The boardwalk along the bay and over the marsh is especially pretty in the fall.
 For a more challenging hilly climb, head to the Piedmont Overlook at Sky Meadows State Park.
-If you’re up for a longer drive, you can celebrate fall colors with a hike to Mary’s Rock or Big Schloss.
-Already visited these trails?
-We’ve rounded up 8 More Great Fall Hikes or check out our full Hiking archive.
+If you’re up for a longer drive, you can celebrate fall colors with a hike to the spectacular views from Mary’s Rock or Big Schloss.
+Read our fall hiking round-ups to find a beautiful fall hike:

 Northern Virginians are extremely lucky to have one of the most beautiful US National Parks just a couple of hours away.
 Celebrate fall with a Shenandoah visit to enjoy gorgeous foliage views from overlooks and trails.
 We’ve rounded up suggestions on favorite activities and places to enjoy the park, whether you visit on a day trip or plan for an overnight at the lodges or campgrounds.